swagger-api/swagger.io-docs/tools/swagger-core.md

 ##Swagger-Core

-swagger-core is a set of java libraries for generating and consuming Swagger defintions built around JAX-RS - head over to [GitHub](https://github.com/swagger-api/swagger-core) to
+swagger-core is a set of java libraries for generating and consuming Swagger defintions built around JAX-RS - head over to [GitHub](https://github.com/swagger-api/swagger-core) for the source-code and examples on how to start using it.

 ### Prerequisites
 You need the following installed and available in your $PATH: